-Marriage & Relationship Counseling
+Marriage Counseling & Relationship Counseling

 We are Designed for Connection

-We were designed for connection; marriage and relationships should be a delight – a life giving connection with the one you love above all others.
-We marry or are in a relationship with that one person with whom we hope that we will find happiness, joy and peace.
+We were designed for connection; marriage and relationships should be a delight – a life-giving connection with the one you love above all others.
+We marry, or are in a relationship, with that one person with whom we hope that we will find happiness, joy, and peace.
 We bring ourselves with all our differing personalities, history, baggage, wounds, and family of origin issues to each other and our lives together, and these things can make it very hard to find what we long for.

 We all begin marriage with hearts full of love and dreams for the future.
-But time, and just doing life can gradually wear down those feelings until the love and marriage we dreamed of seems almost unreachable.
-Children come and then go, careers are built, life is lived, and distance grows.
+But time, and just doing life can gradually wear down those feelings until the love and marriage we dreamed of seem almost unreachable.
+Children come and then go, careers are built, life is lived, and the distance grows.
 We can feel disconnected from our spouse, distant; loved – yet longing for love.

 Finding Hope and Love